YannisZa/stochastic-travel-demand-modelling/docs/README.md

 Before running any python script please run ```chmod +x ./setup.sh ``` and then ``` ./setup.sh ```.
 This bash script installs python requirements, sets up necessary directories etc.

 This repository is a work in progress.
-The following tasks have to be completed
+The following tasks have to be completed:
 - [ ] Make doubly constrained spatial interaction model class compatible to the singly constrained model class.
 - [ ] Complete `generate_figures.sh` script.
 - [ ] Improve comments on model classes and argsparse descriptions in inference classes.